Overview

 UIX providers

-UIX provider utility functions allow backend entrypoint to directly return HTTP Responses from an entrypoint.
+UIX provider utility functions allow the backend entrypoint to return HTTP responses directly from an entrypoint.

 List of UIX providers: